Xilinx-Wiki-Projects/Versal-Ethernet/2021.1/ps_mio_eth_1g_prod/README.md

 Alternatively, you can use XSA file to build linux images from scratch by following the steps:

-`petalinux-create -t project --template versal -n ps_mio_1g_prod` `cd ps_mio_1g_prod`
+- `petalinux-create -t project --template versal -n ps_mio_1g_prod`
+- `cd ps_mio_1g_prod`
-`petalinux-config --get-hw-description=<path to XSA file>` (Image Packaging Configuration => change "INITRAMFS/INITRD Image name" to "petalinux-image-minimal".
-Please see Known Issues (1))
+- `petalinux-config --get-hw-description=<path to XSA file>`
+   - (Image Packaging Configuration => change "INITRAMFS/INITRD Image name" to "petalinux-image-minimal".
+Please see **Known Issues (1)**)
-`petalinux-build`
+- `petalinux-build`
-`cd ./images/linux`
+- `cd ./images/linux`
-`petalinux-package --boot --plm --psmfw --uboot --dtb --force`
+- `petalinux-package --boot --plm --psmfw --uboot --dtb --force`

 ### **Vitis:**

 To build the Baremetal Example Applications for this project, create a new Vitis workspace in the Software/Vitis directory.
 Once created, build a new platform project targeting the xsa file from `Software/Vitis` folder.

 Please note, there is an known issue with using Vitis 2021.1.
 A patch will be needed.
-Please see Known Issues (2) below.
+Please see **Known Issues (2)** below.

 Once patch is applied, you can create a new application project.
 Select File > New > New Application Project

 Vitis offers several Ethernet-based example application projects which leverage the LwIP Library.
 These can be selected on the second page of the New Application Project dialogue.
+Here LwIP echo example is used.

 ---